-Alice is a 24 year old freelance writer, filmmaker and photographer with a focus on forced migration, women's rights, environmental issues related to conflict and climate change.
-She is currently writing for VICE Impact, VICE's advocacy channel and filming a new short doc in Tripoli, Lebanon with the support of One World Media.
+Alice is a 24-year-old freelance writer, filmmaker and photographer with a focus on forced migration, women's rights, environmental issues related to conflict and climate change.
+She is currently writing for VICE Impact, VICE's advocacy channel and filming a new short-film on Tripoli's women-led recycling initiative with the support of One World Media.

-Alice holds an Masters in Arabic and International Relations from the University of St Andrews, where she specialised her research on the impact of war on water resources in Syria.
+Alice graduated with a Masters in Arabic and International Relations from the University of St Andrews in June 2016, where she specialised her research on the impact of war on water resources in Syria, and, in 2015, sex-trafficking in Iraq and Syria under ISIS.
 During her time studying, she worked closely with Chatham House’s Energy, Environment and Resources Department where she helped research reports and analyse data on the refugee energy crisis as part of the pioneering Moving Energy Initiative.
-Alice has also worked on various projects related to refugees and technology and in November 2016 chaired a panel discussion with Muzoon Almellehan from the Malala Foundation on education in refugee camps and technology at the Wired 2016 Next Generation event.
+Alice has also worked on various projects related to refugees and technology and in November 2016 chaired a panel discussion with Muzoon Almellehan from the Malala Foundation on education in refugee camps and technology at the WIRED 2016 Next Generation event.

 Born in Paris, she spent her childhood there before moving to London.
-Alice is fluent in English, French, Spanish and also speaks Arabic and Persian.
+Alice is fluent in English, French, Spanish and also speaks Arabic and (a little!)
+Persian.

 Alice is a Member of the Frontline Freelance Register.